277 days ago

 Visa for Indians

-- You need a free Entry Permit obtained at Bhutan Immigration.
+- No visa required.
+You need a free Entry Permit obtained at Bhutan Immigration.
 Pre-register online at the Bhutan Immigration Services Portal to get a QR code (saves time at border).

 - Carry: valid Indian passport (6-month validity) OR Voter ID card.

 - Children under 18 need a birth certificate in English.
-SDF of ₹1,200 per person per night is mandatory and paid during permit application.
+SDF of ₹1,200 per person per night is mandatory and paid during permit application — this rate is fixed through 31 August 2027.

-- No SDF for border town day visits (Phuentsholing).
+- No SDF for border town day visits (Phuentsholing) of 24 hours or less.

 Best Time to Visit